SimplGy/simplgy.github.io/_TODO.md

-x Write good content for descriptions x fix flexbox for safari x Improve IxN For project details (hover to hint, click or hover for deets) o Carefully select and make available **awesome** code snippets o Adjust `typePretty` for new font
+x Write good content for descriptions x fix flexbox for safari x Improve IxN For project details (hover to hint, click or hover for deets) x Adjust `typePretty` for new font o Carefully select and make available **awesome** code snippets

 ## On Deck
 o Better fit on mobile and tablet (footer, reduce global padding/margins)